tttomorrow/euler-portal/app/en/other/privacy/index.md

 We will retain your personal data for no longer than is necessary for the purposes set out in this Statement, unless otherwise required by laws or requested by you.

-Generally, we will store or retain your personal data within the retention period according to applicable laws or service agreements from the date when we obtain your personal data in the Community.
+Generally, we will store or retain your personal data within the retention period according to applicable laws or service agreements from the date when we obtain your personal data in the community.
 If your personal data has exceeded the retention period and no law requires us to continue processing your specific personal data, we will delete your personal data or anonymize it according to applicable laws and regulations.